Flushable cat litter is not widely used by house cat parents in the US.

 Well, flushing may be a good idea gone bad.
 Here's why:

-to information online from plumbers, flushing cat litter (including flushable products) is probably going to make your plumber a lot of
+to information online from plumbers, flushing cat litter (including flushable litter products) is probably going to make your plumber a lot of

 Note: Swheat Scoop Natural Wheat Litter claims to be the only litter on the market that’s certified flushable by the SGS U.S. Testing Company.
 It's made from wheat, which contains enzymes that neutralize litter box odor.

-So, most of these alternative litters end up in the landfill right along with the clay litter.
+Most of these alternative litters end up in the landfill right along with the clay litter.
 The difference, of course is that unlike clay, many of these litters are biodegradable, or at least that's how they're advertised.

 Mark Klaiman runs Pet Camp and Pet Camp Cat Safari in San Francisco, CA. Pet Camp is a unique, certified green boarding facility for cats and dogs.
-In this article on litter and the environment he elaborates on the environmental impact of producing and disposing of, cat litter.
+In this article on litter and the environment he elaborates on the environmental impact of producing and disposing of cat litter.

 One of the points he makes is that these "natural" kitty litter products might be biodegradable if you sprinkle them in your garden, but not if you put them in a plastic bag and send them off to the landfill.

-"While no study has been conducted directly evaluating how such liter breaks down in landfills, studies performed by W.L.
+While no study has been conducted directly evaluating how such liter breaks down in landfills, studies performed by W.L.
 Rathje at the University of Arizona confirm that most modern landfills are packed very tightly, contain little soil and not very much oxygen.
-These environmental conditions greatly inhibit biodegradation of even products that in other environments would biodegrade."
+These environmental conditions greatly inhibit biodegradation of even products that in other environments would biodegrade.